R/eim-class.R

 Additional arguments passed to the run_em function that will execute the EM algorithm.

-Returns an eim object with the sd field containing the estimated standard deviations of the probabilities and the amount of iterations that were made.
+Returns an eim object with the sd field containing the estimated standard deviations of the probabilities and the avg_prob field with the average bootstrapped probability matrix.
 If an eim object is provided, its attributes (see run_em) are retained in the returned object.

 This function can be executed using one of three mutually exclusive approaches: